How To Shoot Splash Photography By Yourself

 Camera & Lens

-I am shooting with my Nikon D750 and my 105mm 2.8 macro lens.
-This lens allows me to capture the details of the splash up close without having to actually be too close to the action.
-Shooting splashes is messy, so setting up further from the action prevents you from getting water on your camera or lens.
+I am shooting this splash demonstration with my Fuji XT5 and my 80mm macro lens.
+This lens allows me to capture the details of the splash up close without having to be that close to the action.
+Splashes get messy, so setting up further away from the action helps prevent your camera and lens from getting wet.
+I am stabilizing my camera on a tripod and positioning it in front of the glass and at a straight on angle.

 splash photography setup